-Naomi had left Bethlehem during a time of famine (1:1), and ten years later returned from Moab as a widow, and childless.
-She buried her husband, and two sons in Moab, and her sojourn had proven bitter.
-In her words, “I went out full, and the LORD hath brought me home again empty” (1:21).
-Only a Moabitess named Ruth was with her, and she was Naomi’s daughter-in-law, and a widow herself.
+Naomi, Ruth’s widowed mother-in-law, had left Bethlehem during a time of famine (Ruth 1:1).
+Ten years later, she returned from Moab as a widow and childless.
+Her sojourn to Moab had proved bitter.
+She said, “I went out full, and the LORD hath brought me home again empty” (Ruth 1:21).
+Only the Moabitess named Ruth was with her, and she was a widow.

-She was far from home; however, never far from the providence of the LORD, whom she confessed to be her God (1:16-17).
-In a testimony of the LORD’S sovereignty, Ruth found herself gleaning grain in the fields of Boaz, a mighty, and wealthy man, who was the kinsman of her mother-in-law (2:21-23).
+Ruth was an outsider and dependent upon the charity of those who were not her countrymen.
+Yet, though she was far from home, she was never far from the providence of the LORD, whom she confessed as her God (Ruth 1:16-17).
+In a testimony of the LORD’s sovereignty, Ruth found herself gleaning grain in the fields of Boaz, a mighty and wealthy man, who was the kinsman of Naomi, her mother-in-law (Ruth 2:21-23).

-Sensing the providence of God at work in her, and Ruth’s life, Naomi declared she would not rest until she knew it would be well with her widowed daughter-in-law (3:1).
-Naomi revealed to Ruth that Boaz was their kindred.
-She knew he would not go home while the grain was being winnowed (culled out of its outer shell), and would sleep on the threshing floor to secure his harvest (3:2).
-Naomi instructed Ruth to bathe, put on a fresh robe, and make her way to the threshingfloor, where she was to lie down at the feet of Boaz unnoticed (3:3-4).
-Ruth agreed to Naomi’s instructions, and did as she was told (3:5-7).
+Sensing the providence of God at work in her and Ruth’s life, Naomi declared she would not rest until she knew it would be well with her widowed daughter-in-law (Ruth 3:1).
+Naomi then revealed to Ruth that Boaz was their kindred.
+She knew he would not go home while the grain was being winnowed (culled out of its outer shell) and would sleep on the threshing floor to secure his harvest (Ruth 3:2).
+So, Naomi instructed Ruth to bathe, put on a fresh robe, and make her way to the threshing-floor where she was to lie down at the feet of Boaz unnoticed (Ruth 3:3-4).

-Boaz set out early the next morning, and sat in the gate of the city, where he met the man who was the “nearer kinsman” of Ruth (4:1).
-With ten elders of the city as witnesses, Boaz offered to the “nearer kinsman” the right to purchase the land, but with a reminder that the responsibility would mean taking Ruth as his wife (4:1-5).
-Confessing it would complicate his “own inheritance” (meaning his will), the “nearer kinsman” deferred his right to redeem the land, saying, “redeem thou my right to thyself; for I cannot redeem it” (4:6).
+Boaz set out early the following day and sat in the gate of the city, where he met the man who was the “nearer kinsman” of Ruth (Ruth 4:1).
+With ten elders of the city as witnesses, Boaz offered to the “nearer kinsman” the right to purchase the land, but with a reminder that the responsibility would mean taking Ruth as his wife (Ruth 4:1-5).
+Confessing it would complicate his “own inheritance” (meaning his will), the “nearer kinsman” deferred his right to redeem the land, saying, “Redeem thou my right to thyself; for I cannot redeem it” (Ruth 4:6).

-With ten witnesses watching, the “nearer kinsman,” surrendered his right of ownership by taking off his sandal (as was the custom to transfer ownership of land), and gave it to Boaz as a sign of transfer.
-Boaz acknowledged his obligation to redeem the land from Naomi, and thereby redeeming Ruth to be his wife (4:10).
-All who witnessed the transaction, and Boaz’s pledge, blessed his union with Ruth, and prayed that she would bear sons to him, as had Rachel and Leah, the wives and mothers of Jacob’s sons (4:11).
+With ten witnesses observing, the “nearer kinsman” surrendered his right of ownership by taking off his sandal (as was the custom to transfer ownership of land) and gave it to Boaz as a sign of transfer.
+Boaz then acknowledged his obligation to redeem the land from Naomi, thereby redeeming Ruth as his wife (Ruth 4:10).
+All who witnessed Boaz’s pledge blessed his union with Ruth and prayed that she would bear sons to him, as had Rachel and Leah, the wives and mothers of Jacob’s sons (Ruth 4:11).

-Boaz took Ruth, “and she [became] his wife: and when he went in unto her…she bare a son” (4:13).
-Naomi’s shroud of bitterness was lifted, and the people rejoiced with her (4:14).
-They praised Ruth, the Moabitess, and outsider, and said she had been better to Naomi than had she given birth to seven sons (4:15).
+Boaz then took Ruth, “and she [became] his wife: and when he went in unto her…she bare a son” (Ruth 4:13).
+Naomi’s shroud of bitterness was lifted, and the people rejoiced with her (Ruth 4:14).
+They praised Ruth, the Moabitess, and outsider, and said she had been better to Naomi than had she given birth to seven sons (Ruth 4:15).

-A closing thought: The son born to Ruth and Boaz was named Obed, and he would be the father of Jesse, and the grandfather of David (4:17-22).
-David, would become the king of Israel, of whose lineage Jesus Christ would come.
-Ruth, the Mobaitess, became the great-grandmother of David, Israel’s beloved king (4:22).
-The romance of Ruth and Boaz will culminate in the birth of Jesus Christ!
+The son born to Ruth and Boaz was named Obed, and he would be Jesse’s father and, therefore, King David’s grandfather (Ruth 4:17-22).
+David would become the king of Israel, from whose lineage Jesus Christ would come.
+Also, Ruth, the Mobaitess, became the great-grandmother of David, Israel’s beloved king (Ruth 4:22).
+As a testimony of God’s grace, the romance of Ruth and Boaz would culminate in the birth of Jesus Christ!

 What an amazing story of romance, grace, and redemption!